AkshDesai04/Project-WatchDog/ReadMe.md

 - [ ] Take webcam images at regular intervals
 - [ ] Key log each key stroke and key combination
 - [ ] Run face recognition on the webcam images
+    - [ ] If new face is detected, save it for admin to later name the face, merge the face or discard the face
+    - [ ] Have a notification saying hi if a known person is detected using the device
 - [ ] Compress existing images on a regular internal to save storage
 - [ ] Lock device if unauthorized face is recognized
 - [ ] Organize the files in a proper folder system